daireto/sqlactive/docs/api/active-record-mixin.md

 async def update(**kwargs) -> Self
 ```

-> Updates the current row with the provided values.
+> Update the current row with the provided values.

 > This is the same as calling `self.fill(**kwargs).save()`.